Home How2Buy Helmets Children Promotions Pamphlets Statistics Laws Standards

 Inexpensive Helmets

 Summary: Sources of low cost helmets for promotion campaigns.
+Near the bottom of the page is a possible source of free helmets for individual children, not programs.

 Good news for consumers!

 There are also good deals from mail order suppliers with ads in bicycle magazines or on the Internet.
 Since the CPSC standard became law in 1999, any helmets you buy from a US retailer will have the sticker inside certifying to it.
+Sellers outside the US may have non-CPSC-certified helmets.

 If you are seeking bids for a large order, or do not have local sources of cheap helmets, there are many choices:

-Safe Kids USA has arranged with one of their sponsors, Bell Sports, to provide helmets made by Bell to their local chapters at prices around $7.50 each, the price through December, 2004.
+Safe Kids Worldwide has arranged with one of their sponsors, Bell Sports, to provide helmets made by Bell to their local chapters at prices around $7.50 each, the price through December, 2004.
 Bell also provides multisport and snow sport helmets at a discount, and makes the program available through Safe Kids to other non-profits.
 Unfortunately, the cheaper Bell models do not fit very well, with a tendency to "strap creep."
 You can contact your local Safe Kids chapter or their national headquarters at 202-662-0600.
 You can also call Kathy Hoffmann at Bell Sports at 800-494-4543 ext 260, or send her a fax to 217-892-2662, or email her at khoffmann@bellsports.com The postal mailing address is

 She will provide interested organizations with current ordering information and a SafeKids contact in their area.
 She can also tell you about a direct program for police and EMS bike officers including helmets and other stuff.
 Riders and parents may appreciate the Bell name recognition factor for a low-priced helmet, although the fit in cheaper Bells leaves a lot to be desired.
-If you live in Texas, the same helmets and prices are available through the Texas Bicycle Coalition.
-Contact them at BikeMail@biketexas.org or see their order form on line.

 HeadStart Technologies has a line of Canadian-made EPP helmets selling for $7 to non-profits.
 EPP is a multi-impact foam, so you don't have to trash the helmet after every impact.
 They say the models for the U.S. are all ASTM certified.
 They also have toddler helmets made for either U.S. or Canadian (CSA standard) specs.
 The Canadian standard differs considerably from the US standard for toddler helmets, and is probably better.
 Contact Headstart Technologies, 558 Massey Road, Unit 6, Guelph, ONT N1K-1B4, Canada. tel.
 800-423-3409 or 519-836-6646.